lukemassa/chess/README.md

 - Parallelize minimax?

 ### Testing
-- Fix current failure in pieces on board
 - Consistent validation code
 - Walk through games and make sure they end as expected